-The Northern Ohio PGA welcomed it's first PGA Works Fellow, Brooke Morgan in 2018.
-We are currently seeking interested candidates for the 2019 PGA Works Fellowship.
+The Northern Ohio PGA welcomed it's first PGA Works Fellow, Brooke Morgan in 2018 and have had three total.
+We are currently seeking interested candidates for the 2022 PGA Works Fellowship.

 Clearview HOPE (Helping Our Patriots Everywhere) was founded by Northern Ohio PGA Hall of Fame Member, Dr. Renee Powell as a cost-free, year-round recreational and therapeutic golf program specifically for women veterans.
 Ladies from every branch of service are welcome to join.
 Previous golf experience is not required.
 The program begins each year with 6 weeks of lessons followed by regular play and continuous instruction each Friday of the golf season.
 Instruction is provided by LPGA/PGA Head Golf Professional Renee Powell.
 During the winter months the program continues with indoor golf clinics, social gatherings, and service projects.

 Evans Scholars Foundation